F5Networks/f5-adcaas-openstack/docs/delivery-mode.rst

 * **ADCAAS**

-  The main application responsible for providing RESTful APIs for the following:
+  ADCaaS is the main application responsible for providing RESTful APIs for the following:

   - Provisioning ADC (BIG-IP VEs) on cloud platforms (**Note**: Currently only OpenStack)
   - Configuring LTM applications (Virtual Server in LTMs) piece-by-piece.